April 9-11, 2019

 Maha Lakshmi offers the limitless abundance and prosperity always available for each of us.
 Adorned with gold ornaments and seated atop a lotus flower, Maha Lakshmi represents perfection and the majestic beauty of life.
 In the energy of Maha Lakshmi, we lack no-thing, for the entire world is our own creation.

 The 20 minute guided meditation recorded by Sai Maa’s Brahmacharini, Lalita Shree Dasi, for the second phase of Navaratri.
-Practice this meditation every day with the recording from October 12-14.
+Practice this meditation every day with the recording for days 4 to 6.
 The ideal time to practice is in the morning before you begin your day’s activities.
 Alternatively, you may use the following Maha Lakshmi sadhana outline:

 - Pranayama: Practice five minutes of Breath of Fire pranayama.

 - Japa: Practice ten minutes of japa using the mantra Om Shrim Maha Lakshmiyei Namaha.

 Learn how to practice japa

 - Silent Meditation: Sit in silence for fifteen minutes to immerse yourself in the vibration of Maha Lakshmi.